-The 20NTC Session Advisory Committee is a group of experts, thought leaders, and champions in nonprofit technology.
-They provided input as part of our community-driven process to develop the high-quality educational agenda for the Nonprofit Technology Conference.
+The 21NTC Session Advisory Committee is a group of experts, thought leaders, and champions in nonprofit technology.
+They provided input as part of our community-driven process to develop the high-quality educational agenda for the new, online Nonprofit Technology Conference.

 How It Worked

 Through a public application process, we selected committee members for each of our six content category areas (IT, leadership, program, fundraising, marketing, and communications, and digital inclusion).
 Committee members then made meaningful contributions in these areas: